St Mellion: Notable sites

-The present house was built about 1686–95 (these dates being on the gatepiers) for Sir William Coryton.
+St Mellion is also the location of Pentillie, a 17th-century castle and estate which has been a seat of the Coryton family since 1698.
+They additionally owned an estate at Newton Ferrers, also in St Mellion.
+The manor of Newton Ferrers (Niuuetona, Niweton, Niwetone) is recorded in the Domesday Book of 1086.
+It was held by Reginald from Robert, Count of Mortain.
+The house on the New Ferrers estate, Newton Ferrers House, was built about 1686–95 for Sir William Coryton.
+Gatepiers carry these dates.
 It is a plain granite mansion of two storeys: the centre is of seven bays and there are two projecting wings of two bays each.
 It is the earliest Cornish mansion in the classical style (i.e. with no Tudor survivals).
-Two thirds of the house were gutted by fire in 1940; of this some has been rebuilt while the rest remains as a ruin.
-The St Mellion golf course is also in the parish.
+Two thirds of the house were gutted by fire in 1940; of this some was subsequently rebuilt after the fire while the rest remained as ruin.
+In the 21st century the house was completely restored.

 Crocadon Quarry, 200 metres east of St Mellion village, is a Site of Special Scientific Interest for its geology.
+The St Mellion golf course is also in the parish.